-In 2009 Aya Sophia Museum authorities announced they had removed the star covering the face of the left Seraph in the pendentive of the Cathedral of Holy Wisdom, which is now a museum.
-In 1348 part of the eastern arch of the church - along with a part of the dome - collapsed and damaged a large area on the floor of the church along with parts of the iconostasis and ambo.
-It is possible the altar was damaged as well.
+When the ceiling collapsed it damaged a large area on the floor of the church along with parts of the iconostasis and ambo.
+All of the icons were destroyed.
 Although the city of Constantinople and its elite merchants and noble families were quite wealthy the Imperial Court of the time was not.
 The restoration of the church was an expensive project and an massive engineering effort that lasted for seven years.
 Funds had to be raised from foreign sources, including the Tsar of Russia.
 Once can imagine the perilous condition of the church just after the collapse and during the long restoration.
 Until the arch and dome had been stabilized and reconstructed any earthquake could have brought down the rest of the vaulting.

 Above: Here's a view of the pendentive before it was cleaned and the star removed.
 You can see large patches of Fossati plaster work to fill in lost areas of mosaic, especially on the left above the wing.